airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/train-your-ai-chatbot/train-your-ai-chatbot-by-uploading-files..md

 ---
 description: >-
-  This page contains  the stepwise tutorial on how to train the AI EleApi by uploading files into the bot.
+  This page contains  the stepwise tutorial on how to train the AI eleapi by uploading files into the bot.
 ---

-# 📖 Train your AI EleApi by uploading files.
+# 📖 Train your AI eleapi by uploading files.

 ## Training bot in text files